manuel-uberti/manuel-uberti.github.io/_posts/2019-08-04-clojure-heart.md

 you would be unfair and completely pointless.
 You all inspired me, in one way or the other.

-Thank you Saskia: you teach me the beauty of reaching out, and I will treasure the words on emotion management for a long while.
+Thank you Saskia: you taught me the beauty of reaching out, and I will treasure the words on emotion management for a long while.

 Thank you Bozhidar: no, not for just CIDER this time.
 For everything, including